I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfdeviceinitialize-autoforwardcreatecleanupclose.md

 <p>If the driver is a function driver, the default forwarding scheme is not to forward notifications to the next lower driver.</p>

-<p>If the framework is set up for forwarding, it forwards cleanup and close notifications regardless of whether the driver supports the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554905">IFileCallbackCleanup::OnCleanupFile</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff554910">IFileCallbackClose::OnCloseFile</a> interface methods.
-However, the framework automatically forwards create requests only if the driver does not support the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556841">IQueueCallbackCreate::OnCreateFile</a> method.
-If the driver supports <b>IQueueCallbackCreate::OnCreateFile</b>, the framework forwards create requests only if the driver explicitly set up forwarding (<b>WdfTrue</b>) to the next lower driver. </p>

-<p>For more information about how a UMDF driver uses <b>AutoForwardCreateCleanupClose</b>, see <a href="wdf.preventing_an_imbalance_of_create_and_close_notifications_to_a_driver">Preventing an Imbalance of Create and Close Notifications to a Driver</a>. </p>

-<p>If the UMDF driver passes <b>WdfUseDefault</b> for the <i>State</i> parameter in a call to <b>AutoForwardCreateCleanupClose</b>, the framework uses a default forwarding scheme for create, cleanup, and close notifications that depends on whether the driver is a filter or function driver:</p>

-<p>If the driver is a filter driver, the default forwarding scheme is to synchronously forward notifications to the next lower driver.</p>

-<p>If the driver is a function driver, the default forwarding scheme is not to forward notifications to the next lower driver.</p>

-<p>If the framework is set up for forwarding, it forwards cleanup and close notifications regardless of whether the driver supports the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554905">IFileCallbackCleanup::OnCleanupFile</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff554910">IFileCallbackClose::OnCloseFile</a> interface methods.
-However, the framework automatically forwards create requests only if the driver does not support the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556841">IQueueCallbackCreate::OnCreateFile</a> method.
+<p>If the framework is set up for forwarding, it forwards cleanup and close notifications regardless of whether the driver supports the <a href="wdf.ifilecallbackcleanup_oncleanupfile">IFileCallbackCleanup::OnCleanupFile</a> and <a href="wdf.ifilecallbackclose_onclosefile">IFileCallbackClose::OnCloseFile</a> interface methods.
+However, the framework automatically forwards create requests only if the driver does not support the <a href="wdf.iqueuecallbackcreate_oncreatefile">IQueueCallbackCreate::OnCreateFile</a> method.
 If the driver supports <b>IQueueCallbackCreate::OnCreateFile</b>, the framework forwards create requests only if the driver explicitly set up forwarding (<b>WdfTrue</b>) to the next lower driver. </p>

 <p>For more information about how a UMDF driver uses <b>AutoForwardCreateCleanupClose</b>, see <a href="wdf.preventing_an_imbalance_of_create_and_close_notifications_to_a_driver">Preventing an Imbalance of Create and Close Notifications to a Driver</a>. </p>